WERV-FM

-WERV-FM (95.9 MHz "95.9 The River") is a commercial FM radio station, licensed to Aurora, Illinois, and serving the western suburbs of Chicago.
-It is owned by Alpha Media, through licensee Alpha Media Licensee LLC.
-WERV-FM has a classic hits radio format that leans toward classic rock.
-Its playlist stresses the rock hits of the 1980s, 90s and early 2000s such as Van Halen, U2 and Bon Jovi, but does not play pop and dance artists such as Michael Jackson, Madonna or Whitney Houston, heard on most classic hits stations.
+WERV-FM (95.9 MHz "95.9 The River") is a commercial radio station, licensed to Aurora, Illinois, and serving the western suburbs of Chicago.
+It is owned by Connoisseur Media, through licensee Alpha Media Licensee LLC.
+WERV-FM has a classic alternative radio format.

 WERV-FM has an effective radiated power (ERP) of 2,850 watts.
 The studios and transmitter are on Plain Avenue in Aurora.

 History

 Early years

-This station was the radio dream of WLS Radio announcer, emcee, and engineer Russ Salter, who put this station (then WKKD-FM); along with WKKD AM 1580 on the air.
-WKKD 1580 debuted on September 21, 1960 and WKKD-FM on February 12, 1961.
-The station's call sign stood for Kane, Kendall and DuPage, which were the primary counties in its coverage area.
+This station was the radio dream of WLS Radio announcer, emcee, and engineer Russ Salter, who put this station (then WKKD-FM); along with WKKD (1580 AM) on the air.
+WKKD AM debuted on September 21, 1960, and WKKD-FM on February 12, 1961.
+The WKKD call sign stood for Kane, Kendall and DuPage, which were the primary counties in the stations' coverage area.
 Both stations' studios, transmitters and towers were at 1880 Plain Avenue in Aurora.